Flextronics woos startups with Silicon Valley tech center

-MILPITAS, California (Reuters) - Moving ideas from sketches on napkins to factory floors is often the toughest stage for a startup entrepreneur.
+MILPITAS, Calif., Feb 14 (Reuters) - Moving ideas from sketches on napkins to factory floors is often the toughest stage for a startup entrepreneur.
 Flextronics International Ltd thinks it can help with that.

 The contract manufacturer, which produces the Xbox game console for Microsoft Corp and smartphones for Google Inc, as well as networking equipment and other electronics gear, has upgraded its campus in Milpitas, California, with equipment aimed at creating product prototypes for customers in a hurry.